-The previous home of Buck Creek Players at 7820 Acton Road, Indianapolis.
+The previous home of Buck Creek Players, 7820 Acton Road.

 Buck Creek Players began in 1973 when the Franklin Township Civic League and a group of local residents formed a committee to present performing arts under the name of "Four C's Theatre."
 On November 13, 1974, the name was changed to Buck Creek Players, Inc., and was formalized under the Indiana Not for Profit Corporation Act of 1971 (501(c)3).